 Any of the models introduced here are a good choice if your home has hardwood floors, whether you are a first-time buyer or have owned robotic vacuum cleaners in the past.
 Here are our recommendations at a glance:

-- The Roomba 960 is our first choice, if you don’t mind the high price tag.
+- The Roomba 960 is our second choice if you don’t mind the high price tag.
 It is an excellent high-tech robotic vacuum that consistently performs very well.
 Its cleaning technology and advanced operating software make it one of the most advanced models on the market today.

 - The Roomba 761 is an affordable robotic vacuum cleaner that does particularly well on hardwood floors.
 The motor is slightly louder on this model, and the battery life is not as long as that of others, but it still performs very well and cleans your floors without issues.

-- The Roomba 650 is a particularly good choice if you own pets.
-It has impressive suction power that consistently removes pet hair from any type of surface.
+- The Roomba 690 is a particularly good choice if you own pets.
+It has the impressive suction power that consistently removes pet hair from any type of surface.
 This model’s value increases because of its comparatively low price.

 - The Roomba 870 offers a solid cleaning performance.
 It is less expensive than other models and a good choice if you don’t need the high-tech features of newer models.
 With low maintenance cost and the convenience of scheduling its cleaning runs ahead of time, this model comes with a good balance between price and performance.